github/docs/mazmuni/boshlash/tez boshlash/hello-world.md

 Here's what you accomplished in this tutorial:

-* Created an open source repository
+* Created an open source

 * Started and managed a new branch
 * Changed a file and committed those changes to {% data variables.product.product_name %}
 * Opened and merged a pull request